 - Algorithms and Complexity

 - Complex and Harmonic Analysis

 - Partial Differential Equations

-- Probability (Random Matrices, SLE)
+- Probability (Random Matrices, Random Conformal Geometry)

 Historically, mathematics has developed in close interplay with the natural sciences and technology.
 In modern mathematics, questions from within the field itself are studied, as well as a broad spectrum of questions motivated by applications in natural and social sciences.
 Mathematics continues to be the fundamental tool and language of science.